Historic Music Programs

 Sweet Sorrow: Historic Songs of Love, Pursuit, Connecting and Parting

 This is an entertaining, amusing and light-hearted musical journey through the adventures and

-misadventures of lovers over the years.
+misadventures of lovers through time.

 View a video of the song "Adieu Sweet Lovely Nancy" here.